 New Delhi, Jan 26, 2021-

-A large group of farmers riding tractors and motorcycles thronged the Red Fort carrying the tricolour and farmer union flags in their hands.
-A youth even climbed atop a flagpole at the 17th century monument and put up a saffron-coloured pennant on it.
+A large group of farmers, riding tractors and motorcycles and with tricolours and farmer union flags, stormed the Red Fort.
+A few youths even climbed up the flagpole on the 17th century landmark and put up a saffron-coloured pennant.

-Visuals from the spot showed farmers swarming the Red Fort even as hundreds of others played a cat-and-mouse game with Delhi Police personnel near the ITO intersection in central Delhi, which witnessed chaos as security personnel were clearly outnumbered by the protesters.
+Visuals from the spot showed farmers swarming the Red Fort even as hundreds of others clashed with Delhi Police personnel near the ITO intersection in central Delhi, which witnessed chaos as security personnel were clearly outnumbered by the protesters.

-Other video clips showed farmers chasing away policemen on foot as well with tractors, and trying to remove a DTC bus parked across the ITO road stretch by pushing it out of the way with a tractor.
+Other video clips showed farmers chasing away policemen and trying to remove a DTC bus parked across the ITO road stretch by pushing it out of the way with a tractor.

-The police fired tear-gas shells and lathi-charged the protesters on multiple occasions as the farmers remained adamant to move towards the Red Fort.
+The police fired tear gas shells and lathi-charged the protesters on multiple occasions as farmers remained adamant to move towards the Red Fort.
+(Agency)